-- > All employees, whether employed on individual contracts and/or covered by industrial instruments; and - > The CEO, Group Executives and Non-Executive Directors on the Group's Board and the Boards of any majority owned Group subsidiaries (including offshore entities).
+- All employees, whether employed on individual contracts and/or covered by industrial instruments; and - The CEO, Group Executives and Non-Executive Directors on the Group's Board and the Boards of any majority owned Group subsidiaries (including offshore entities).

 All remuneration arrangements within the Group are governed by the remuneration delegation framework in accordance with the GRP.
-In order to support good governance and the relevance of the GRP in light of changing regulatory requirements and market conditions, the People & Remuneration Committee review the GRP at least annually (with changes approved by the Board), with the most recent review being undertaken during the 2022 financial year and concluding no changes are required.
+In order to support good governance and the relevance of the GRP in light of changing regulatory requirements and market conditions, the People & Remuneration Committee review the GRP at least annually (with changes approved by the Board), with the most recent review being undertaken during the 2023 financial year.
 The GRP review and assessment includes:

-- > Alignment with the Group's purpose, culture, values and strategy; - Compliance with relevant legal and regulatory obligations; and - > The relevance of the GRP in light of changing market conditions.
+- Alignment with the Group's purpose, culture, values and strategy; - · Compliance with relevant legal and regulatory obligations; and - The relevance of the GRP in light of changing market conditions.